SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 # Use column formatting to customize SharePoint

-> [!IMPORTANT]
-> Column formatting is not yet in production.
-This documentation is in preview and is subject to change.

 You can use column formatting to customize how fields in SharePoint lists and libraries are displayed.
 To do this, you construct a JSON object that describes the elements that are displayed when a field is included in a list view, and the styles to be applied to those elements.
 The column formatting does not change the data in the list item or file; it only changes how it’s displayed to users who browse the list.
 Anyone who can create and manage views in a list can use column formatting to configure how view fields are displayed.

 For example, a list with the fields Title, Effort, Assigned To, and Status with no customizations applied might look like this: